mrmdlab/Segmenthor/README.md

 - to compute the image embedding takes a long time, but to predict is very fast.
 Maybe GPU is necessary

 ## changelog
+- default value of `self.lmt_upper` is 99.5 instead of 100
 - consider saving masks to `derivatives/masks` or in the same folder as the image file
 - Fix bug: undo must not keep more than one empty mask instance.
 - Fix bug: after `pop()` of `self.masks`, `self.ctrlpnts` may not be consitent with `self.masks`